 Continuation Patterns

-There are 2 main continuation patterns in candlesticks' theory: Falling Three Methods and Rising Three Methods.
+In the candlestick theory, there are two main patterns that are continuous, the Falling Three Methods and the Rising Three Methods.

 Falling Three Methods

-• The first day is a long black day.
+1) The first day will be a long black day.

-• The fifth day is a long black day that closes below the close of the first day.
+3) The fifth day is a long black day.
+When the market closes on this day, it will close at rates that are below the rates the market closed with on the first day.

 Rising Three Methods

-• The first day is a long white day.
+1) The first day will be a long white day.

-• The second, third, and fourth days have small real bodies and follow a brief downtrend pattern, but stay within the range of the first day.
+2) The second, third, and fourth days that follow small real bodies.
+The rates reflect a brief downward trend, but still remain within the range that the market had on the first day.